penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-enginesettings-properties-countgapsaroundmidday.md

 engineInputGHCSchema#/properties/ghcData/properties/engineSettings/properties/countGapsAroundMidday
 ```

-Indicates, in case of a split day (with midday break), that the unoccupied intervals between the morning and afternoon class units are counted.
-This option affect to ponderation at teacher optimization about gaps in it timetable.
+It indicates, in the case of a split day (with a noon pause), that the unoccupied intervals between the morning and afternoon class units should be counted.
+This option affects the weighting in the teacher's optimisation of the gaps in their timetable.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |